RamenVentures/Operating-Manual/README.md

 We believe that a great market - a market with lots of real potential customers - pulls product out of a startup.
 The product doesn't need to be great; it just has to solve an important problem.
 And, the market doesn't care how good the team is, as long as the team can produce that viable product.

 So, we look for companies with an important mission - that is, solving an important problem in a huge market.
 Then, we look for a team that's irrationally passionate and capable of executing.

-## Our Investment Questions
-Because we invest pre-Product/Market Fit, we consider:
+Our thesis is:
 - 75% Market
 - 25% team
 - 0% Product

-To find companies that best fit our investment thesis, we ask ourselves:
+## Our Investment Process
+We strive to be known as the most founder-friendly investors in Canada.
+To that end, we:
+- Make investment decisions quickly, usually within 48 hours of meeting.
+- Invest $50,000 CAD on your existing terms.

+Our process has four steps:

+### Our Initial Screening
+We look at every company we see and ask ourselves:
+1. Describe the company in one sentence.
+2. Who is their target market?
+3. What problem are they solving?
+4. Who are the founders and VIPs?
-### 1. Will this be a huge market?
+5. Will this be a huge market?
 (Great Market)
+6. Is this a prime problem?
+(Problem/Market Fit)
+7. Is this a world-class team?
+(Great Team)
+8. Are they at the right stage?

+We need:
+1. Your deck (if you have one)
+2. A link to your MVP

+If we’re interested, we’ll ask for a meeting.
+If not, we commit to telling you exactly why.

+### Meeting
+The next step is to meet your founding team, preferably face-to-face.
+We’re going to ask you:
+1. What are you working on?
+2. Why this?
+ 3. Why now?
+4. How does it work?
+5. What’s your unfair advantage?
+6. What is your competition?
+7. What is your key metric and how is it growing?
+8. How do you make money?
+9. What are the top three reasons you might fail?
+10. How much have you raised before?
+On what terms?
+11. How much are you raising now?
+On what terms?
+12. What will you use it for?
+13. How long will it last?
+14. How will you be different by your next raise?
+15. Who's committed?
+16. Why do you want us to invest?

+### Our Investment Analysis

+After our meeting, we ask ourselves 10 questions questions.
+They’re designed to find companies that fit our specific investment thesis.

+If, after our analysis, we decide we’d like to invest, we’ll move to due diligence.
+If we decide not to invest, we commit to tell you why and share our analysis notes with you.

+#### 1. Will this be a huge market?
+(Great Market)

 Is this a huge but fragmented market, or a market that will be huge in the future?

-### 2. Is this a prime problem?
+#### 2. Is this a prime problem?
 (Problem/Market Fit)

 [_42% of startups die because there’s no market need._](https://www.cbinsights.com/research/startup-failure-reasons-top/)
 1. Does the target market consider this problem one of the top 3 problems they have?